 - When using digital images, staff will inform and educate children about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular they should recognise the risks attached to publishing their own images on the internet, e.g. on social networking sites. - Parents/carers are welcome to take videos and digital images of their children at school events for their own personal use.
+In particular, they should recognise the risks attached to publishing their own images on the internet, e.g. on social networking sites. - Parents/carers are welcome to take videos and digital images of their children at school events for their own personal use.
 To respect everyone's privacy and in some cases protection, parents/carers should not share or make the images/video publicly available on social networking sites, nor should parents/carers make comments on any activities involving other children on social media. - Staff and volunteers are allowed to take digital/video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should normally only be taken on school equipment.
-Staff can use their own devices, but must delete once uploaded to the school server.
-The school Leadership, are able to ask to see if this is the case. - Care will be taken when taking digital/video images that children are appropriately dressed (i.e. fully clothed) and are not participating in activities that might bring the individuals or the school into disrepute. - Care will be taken not to publish any images with personal information on display, i.e. names or other background images unless permission from parents is given. - Photographs taken will not present any risk to the security of the school. - Photographs published on the website or elsewhere that include children will be selected carefully and will comply with the consent form signed by parents at the start of each academic year (see appendix 4) - Children's full names will not be used anywhere on a website or blog, particularly in association with photographs.
+Those images must only be taken on school equipment - Care will be taken when taking digital/video images that children are appropriately dressed (i.e. fully clothed) and are not participating in activities that might bring the individuals or the school into disrepute. - Care will be taken not to publish any images with personal information on display, i.e. names or other background images unless permission from parents is given. - Photographs taken will not present any risk to the security of the school. - Photographs published on the website or elsewhere that include children will be selected carefully and will comply with the consent form signed by parents at the start of each academic year - Children's full names will not be used anywhere on a website or blog, particularly in association with photographs.

-Data protection
+Data protection: